SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   //Draft actions
   //Available for draft-enabled RAP BOs, allow data modification on the draft table; are
   //implicitly available; it is recommended for the draft actions to be specified explicitly;
-  //for some of the methods the 'with additional implementation' is available
+  //for some of the methods, the 'with additional implementation' addition is available

   //Copies active instances to the draft table
   //draft action Edit;